udemirezen/rtl_tool_kit/README.md

 2. you can send silent/flash sms

-3. you can connect tmsi to a mobile number if target is on the same BTS and in GSM900/2G mode.
+3. you can connect/match tmsi to a mobile number if target is on the same BTS and in GSM900/2G mode.

     BUTTONS